-- 1. Contact the relevant awarding organisation and follow its instructions. - 2.
-Take advice, or follow instructions, from relevant local or national agencies in deciding whether your centre is able to open. - 3.
-Identify whether the exam or timetabled assessment can be sat at an alternative venue, in agreement with the relevant awarding organisation, ensuring the secure transportation of questions papers or assessment materials to the alternative venue. - 4.
-Where accommodation is limited, prioritise students whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned. - 5.
-In the event of an evacuation during an examination please refer to JCQ's 'Centre emergency evacuation procedure' (www.jcq.org.uk/examsoffice/ice---instructions-for-conducting-examinations/). - 6.
-Communicate with parents, carers and students any changes to the exam or assessment timetable or to the venue. - 7.
-Communicate with any external assessors or relevant third parties regarding any changes to the exam or assessment timetable.
+- Contact the relevant awarding organisation and follow its instructions. - · Take advice, or follow instructions, from relevant local or national agencies in deciding whether your centre is able to open.

+- Identify whether the exam or timetabled assessment can be sat at an alternative venue, in agreement with the relevant awarding organisation, ensuring the secure transportation of questions papers or assessment materials to the alternative venue. - Where accommodation is limited, prioritise students whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned. - In the event of an evacuation during an examination please refer to JCQ's Centre emergency evacuation procedure. - Communicate with students, parents and carers any changes to the exam or assessment timetable or to the venue. - Communicate with any external assessors or relevant third parties regarding any changes to the exam or assessment timetable.